shendrix07/sunmoontide/README.md

    If you don't install the fonts properly, the code will still run, but it won't look as good.
 In particular, the moon phase icons will be characters in a default font instead of moon phases.

 3. Visit the NOAA Tide Predictions website, find your NOAA tide station, and download the Annual TXT format of the published tide tables.
 It must be the TXT format, not PDF or XML.
 Make sure it is the *ANNUAL* tide tables and not the 2-day predictions.
-(Ctrl-F to find "annual" may help.)
+(Ctrl-F to find "published" may help.)

 2. Move the NOAA annual text file into the root directory of the package.
 Rename the NOAA file to a filename that contains no spaces - I will call it `your_filename` here.
 It doesn’t need to have a file extension, though \*.txt can be handy if you want to click open the file to look at it yourself.